maf946/Teaching/IST 220/Socket Scripts/README.md

 We need to know the server's IP address, as well as the port number we just selected. `serverIP` is set based on the value returned from the `get_ip_address()` function, while `serverPort` is set based on inspecting the `serverSocket` we created just a few lines above.

-	print ("serverIP: " + serverIP)
+	print ("serverIP:\t" + serverIP)
-	print ("serverPort:     " + str(serverPort))
+	print ("serverPort:\t" + str(serverPort))
 	print ("Press Ctrl+Z to quit.
 Listening...")

-Display useful information to the user.
+Display useful information to the user; the `\t` symbol inserts a `tab` character, to help line the values up nicely.
 Note that the prompt says "Listening..."; this server will run indefinitely, based on the `while 1:` loop we will create next.

 	while 1: